-With regard to vulnerable populations6, all of the HUD MIDs with available data have experienced a cumulative growth in their vulnerable population, most significantly within Tangipahoa (14 percent), Ascension (13 percent), Livingston (11 percent), and Washington (10 percent) parishes.
-The LA MIDs with available data have experienced an average two percent cumulative growth in their vulnerable population, most significantly within Beauregard (15 percent), Vernon (15 percent) and Richland (11 percent) parishes.
-In fulfillment of the requirements of FR-6109-N-02, the state proposes mitigation programs and projects in Section VII that prioritize the protection of low-and-moderate income (LMI) individuals and vulnerable populations.
+with available data have experienced an average two percent cumulative growth in their vulnerable population, most significantly within Beauregard (15 percent), Vernon (15 percent) and Richland (11 percent) parishes.
+In fulfillment of the requirements of FR-6109-N-02, the state proposes mitigation programs and projects in Section VII that prioritize the protection of low-andmoderate-income (LMI) individuals and vulnerable populations.
 Each program will be reviewed to ensure that at least 50 percent of the funds, in aggregate, benefit LMI.